SuneethKokala/IU_Project_SE_SuneethKokala/README.md

 # women-safety-map
-A next-generation safety-first navigation web app that leverages the **Google Maps Platform** to help women in Pune choose the **safest walking routes** based on real-time infrastructure, crowdsourced safety data, and location intelligence.
+A next-generation safety-first navigation web app that leverages the **Google Maps Platform** to help women choose the **safest walking routes** based on real-time infrastructure, crowdsourced safety data, and location intelligence.

 ---